A fanpage

 pg 704

 The next time Annie and Jack enter Zimmy's hellscape, there are multiple spide controlled Jacks trying to recruit an unaffected Jack.
-We also see Gamma is afraid of the "Spider's Nest", where all the spider Jacks are (Chapter 28)
+We also see Gamma is afraid of the "Spider's Nest", where all the spider Jacks are (pg 734 Chapter 28)

-Zimmy removes the mind control spider from Jack and tells Annie theyre always trying to escape her mind (Chapter 28)
+Zimmy removes the mind control spider from Jack and tells Annie theyre always trying to escape her mind (pg 739 Chapter 28)

-We learn that the spiders love Zimmy to an obsessive degree (Chapter 34, 2011)
+We learn that the spiders love Zimmy to an obsessive degree (pg 928 Chapter 34, 2011)

-The latter part of Chapter 5 will always be dear to me.
+Chapter 6 will always be dear to me.
 Kat showing Annie the beautiful sunfilled room with the cherry tree, where Annie is shown having fun for the first time and being vulnerable infront of someone else.
-It solidifies their close friendship and I'm a sucker for deep meaniful friendships
+It solidifies their close friendship and I'm a sucker for deep friendships.

-Misrosat 5 is probably my top favorite chapter for the entirety of it.
+Misrosat 5 is probably my top favorite chapter.
 I don't think this is a common opinion, but I love it.
 The fisrt page is already a killer.

-The last panel alone drive me insane over how good it is.
+The last panel alone drives me insane.
 It's not complex or beautiful, but lord the composition and the huge crack intersecting with Annie's classic stoic face is so striking.

 Here Donnie (Kat's dad) offers Annie some water and brings to her attention that shes been clenching her hands so hard she has nail cuts in them